-To showcase some of the best riads Marrakech has to offer she put together a food tour that will take you via tuk-tuk to different riads, having a dish at each stop.
+To showcase some of the best riads the city has to offer she put together a Marrakech food tour that will take you via tuk-tuk to different riads, having a dish at each stop.

 Now you may or may not know this about me, but I dig tuk-tuks.
 They don’t seem very safe, are often overpriced, and are never airconditioned but I love them.
-The ones in Marrakech are usually operated by men with walking disabilities who can’t find other work and unlike taxis they can take you deep into the tiny roads of the medina.
+The ones in Marrakech are usually operated by men with walking disabilities who can’t find other work and unlike taxis, they can take you deep into the tiny roads of the medina in Marrakech.
 Perfect reasons to hop on!

 Here we move on to the fish – a seafood pastilla, a pastry dish filled with fish, mussels, prawns, and vermicelli noodles.
 I have had a few seafood pastillas in the past as I prefer them to the original version of pigeon, almonds, and powder sugar but this one really takes the cake.
 However, the chef has overestimated our stomachs and as we have another stop to eat/go we get a doggy bag for our driver.